RevPhil/piWire/README.md

 piWire is a simple header file which provides a basic emulation of the Arduino 'Wire' library for the Raspberry Pi.

 The maximum Transmission length is 32 Bytes.
 The default object is 'Wire'.

+**Please Note: There is a problem with certain 'Slave' devices which causes bit 7 of the first Byte requested from the 'Slave' to be lost or zeroed.
+This is obvious when the 'Slave' device is an Arduino board using the Arduino 'Wire' library.
+Test are ongoing to see if this caveat is present on other I2C devices such as the DS323x RTC devices etc. I believe the problem is the result of a I2C protocol mismatch.**

 The following 'Master' commands are supported: